 Anyone can try tapping, but for optimum results and especially where there is trauma, it’s always best to work with a tapping practitioner who can help you go deeper on your personal blocks and issues.

-If you’d like to give tapping a go, download my free EFT Tapping planner which comes with an instructional video and guidance on how to use it.
+If you’d like to give tapping a go, download this free EFT Tapping planner.